Port Pirie (Nyrstar)

 This instrument is used to collect total suspended particle samples by drawing a large known volume of air through a pre-weighed filter for 24 hours.
 After sampling, the filter is re-weighed and the difference in filter weight is the collected particulate matter mass.
 Dividing the mass by the volume of air sampled gives the concentration of TSP.
 The particulate matter retained on the filter is analysed to determine the concentration of lead by an analytical laboratory.

 Nyrstar's environmental licence specifies the lead in air emission limits for the site.
-These are assessed four times each year at two sites, Pirie West and Oliver Street, and must be below 0.5 µg/m3.
+These are assessed 4 times each year at 2 sites, Pirie West and Oliver Street, and must be below 0.5 µg/m3, averaged over the preceding 12 months.
 These limits are set for the purpose of protecting the Port Pirie community from the effects of lead in the air.

 When Nyrstar has completed its commissioning of the new smelter, the EPA will review the licence and specify more stringent emission limits in line with the superior performance of the new plant and equipment.
 Advice from SA Health is that lead emissions should be as low as reasonably achievable.